Develop Your Future Path

 - If attending graduate or professional school, take time to explore programs.
 If applying for a fellowship, continue devoting time to this process.

-- Think imaginatively about how you can apply your academic major to life after Earlham.
-Be open-minded to the many paths available for you with a liberal arts degree.
+- Think imaginatively and talk to a Career Adviser about how you can prepare for life after Earlham.
+Be open-minded to the many paths available to you with a liberal arts degree.